A SARS-like virus is spreading quickly. Here’s what you need to know.

 Source: Johns Hopkins University Center for Systems Science and Engineering

-Additional cases have turned up in travelers to the US, Thailand, Japan, Taiwan, Macau, Singapore, Vietnam, and South Korea.
-A total of 26 people have died.
+Additional cases have turned up in travelers in 11 other countries, including the US, Thailand, Japan, Taiwan, Malaysia, Singapore, France, Australia, Nepal, Vietnam, and South Korea.
+A total of 56 people have died (all in mainland China).

 But the real toll may be much higher.

-Hong Kong- and London-based researchers who have modeled the outbreak’s potential suggest there are likely many more undetected cases — from 1,300 to more than 4,000.
-That’s in Wuhan alone.
-And the risk of rapid spread is heightened, as hundreds of millions start to travel this week for China’s Lunar New Year on January 25.
+UK-based researchers who have modeled the outbreak’s potential suggest there are likely many more cases — as many as 9,700, according to the upper end of their estimate.
+And the risk of rapid spread is heightened, as hundreds of millions start to travel this week for China’s Lunar New Year.

 3) How is the world responding?